karimkhattaby/factorial/README.md

 # Notes
-What's remaining:
+What's remaining:<br>
-1- frontend code: didn't have enough time to implement it, but here's an old project to compensate (hosted version is no longer working): https://github.com/karimkhattaby/smart-brain
+1- frontend code: didn't have enough time to implement it, but here's an old project to compensate (hosted version is no longer working): https://github.com/karimkhattaby/smart-brain <br>
-2- implementing interface methods between api and mongodb 3- implementing api endpoints, here's an old project to compensate (hosted version is no longer working): https://github.com/karimkhattaby/smart-brain-api and https://github.com/karimkhattaby/smart-brain-api-deno
+2- implementing interface methods between api and mongodb <br>
+3- implementing api endpoints, here's an old project to compensate (hosted version is no longer working): https://github.com/karimkhattaby/smart-brain-api and https://github.com/karimkhattaby/smart-brain-api-deno <br>
-I can show you more projects during the presentation if required.
+I can show you more projects during the presentation if required. <br>